simonmichael/hledger/hledger/doc/options.m4.md

 # OPTIONS

+## General options

 To see general usage help, including general options which are supported by most hledger commands, run `hledger -h`.
 (Note -h and --help are different, like git.)

-These options can appear anywhere on the command line, and are listed below.
+General help options:

+_helpoptions_

+General input options:

+_inputoptions_

+General reporting options:

+_reportingoptions_

+Note when multiple similar reporting options are provided, the last one takes precedence.
+Eg `-p feb -p mar` is equivalent to `-p mar`.

+Some of these can also be written as [queries](#queries).

+## Command options

-To see usage for a specific command, run: `hledger COMMAND -h`.
+To see options for a particular command, including command-specific options, run: `hledger COMMAND -h`.

 Command-specific options must be written after the command name, eg: `hledger print -x`.

-Additionally, if the command is an [add-on](#commands), you may need to put its options after a double-hyphen, eg: `hledger ui -- --watch`.
+Additionally, if the command is an [addon](#commands), you may need to put its options after a double-hyphen, eg: `hledger ui -- --watch`.
-Or, you can run the add-on executable directly, eg: `hledger-ui --watch`.
+Or, you can run the addon executable directly: `hledger-ui --watch`.

+## Command arguments

-Most commands also accept arguments, which are often a [query](#queries) filtering the data in some way.
+Most hledger commands accept arguments after the command name, which are often a [query](#queries), filtering the data in some way.

 ## Special characters